 Travelers coming from Northeastern Greece (Thrace region) can reach Athens by train, but it requires a transfer in Thessaloniki.
 This is the longest domestic train route, taking 10+ hours.
 Given the extended travel time, this option is best for those who prefer overland travel over long bus rides or flights.

-📌 Pro Travel Tip: If you’re using a Eurail or Interrail pass, you can include these train routes to Athens in your itinerary — just don’t forget to book seat reservations in advance!
+Athens Train Travel Tip: If you’re using a Eurail or Interrail pass, you can include these train routes to Athens in your itinerary.
+Just don’t forget to book seat reservations in advance!

 Booking Train Tickets for Athens in Greece & on International Routes